Jason Dufner: Personal life

 On May 5, 2012, Dufner married his girlfriend Amanda Boyd, whom he had met in 2009 through mutual friends at Auburn.
 They were divorced in early 2015.

 Dufner's laid-back mannerisms have led to the term "Dufnering," which specifically refers to a slumped sitting position with an expressionless face.
 The term originated in March 2013 after a photo went public of Dufner slumping without expression while visiting a youth center in Irving, Texas.
 Afterward, Keegan Bradley and several other professional golfers good-naturedly mocked Dufner through Twitter and other social media, and "Dufnering" rapidly became a popular phenomenon.

 Dufner founded Jason Dufner's Charitable Foundation, a nonprofit organization based in Auburn, Alabama, committed to ending child hunger in Lee County, Alabama.

 In November 2017, Dufner got into a Twitter dispute with Golf Channel analyst Brandel Chamblee after Chamblee had reportedly offended Dufner's swing coach Chuck Cook.
-Chamblee ended up blocking the major champion due to his use of profanities.
+Chamblee ended up blocking Dufner due to the latter's use of profanities.